spencervinco/foodshop-bbw/README.md

 ### 3. Set up the Frontend

-In a new terminal window, navigate to the `foodshop` folder and run the following commands:\
+In a new terminal window, navigate to the root (`FOODSHOP-BBW`) folder and run the following commands:\
 `npm install`\
 `npm run dev`